pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 -   Alex Concha, programmer, security expert
 -   Miguel Lezama, programmer, web expert

-As the project unravels we plan to take a non-profit NGO status, and disappear in the shade of the most active and competent contributors.
+As the project develops we plan to take a non-profit NGO status, and disappear in the shade of the most active and competent contributors.

 Stages